 Christmas Wreath Meaning and Symbolism

 Each part of the Christmas wreath has a meaning in keeping with the season.
-Each symbol recognizes a part of the Christian belief system.

 Traditional wreaths are in the form of a circle.
 This circle has numerous meanings, both to Christians and non-Christians alike: